LawrenceAmo/calc_distances_js/README.md

-# calc_distances_js
+# calculate _ Distances _ Javascript
-javascript Distance Calculater
+_javascript Distance Calculater
 By default The distance is in km, if you want to change it to m just devide by 100.

 The default coordinates, I used Durban and Pinetown.